marcodelmastro/SynacorChallenge/README.md

 * 2021-02-27:
   * Implemented function at lines 6027 in c++ with memoization
   * Improved memory hack to avoid register 0 check when using teleporter
+  * Mapped the grid leading to vault door